Saturday, May 17, 2025

 Room: TBD

 The axiom that cats are not small dogs is clearly evident in oncology practices.
 While there are some differences in the types of cancer seen in cats versus dogs, there is greater divergence in the biologic behavior of some common cancers in the two species.
-It is unfortunate since much of the information readily available on cancer in companion animals focusses on dogs.
-This session highlights the common cancers in cats, their expected behaviors and treatment options as well as discussing the special considerations in oncology care for cats.
+It is unfortunate since much of the information readily available on cancer in companion animals focuses on dogs.
+This session highlights the common cancers in cats, their expected behaviors and treatment options, as well as discussing the special considerations in oncology care for cats.

 Learning Objectives: